-We are the oldest canoe club in the world.
+We are the oldest canoe club in the UK.
 We offer canoeing/kayaking facilities, instruction and activities at Trowlock Island, Teddington, Middlesex – near Kingston-upon-Thames, in south-west London.

 Please check out the links on the site for more information about the canoe club.
-And feel free to contact the Royal Canoe Club secretary via email.
 New members are always very welcome at Royal Canoe Club.
 Read on for details of how to join the club.

 Read more ›